MohanSaiBandarupalli/MID_TERM/readme.md

    ```

 2. **Create virtual environment**
    Ensure `virtualenv` package installed on system.
-If not, install it using  `pip install virtualenv`
+If not, install it using  `python3 -m venv myenv`

-   1. Run below command to create new environment for project
-      ```
-      virtualenv venv
-      ```
-   2. Activate environment:
+   1. Activate environment:
       - Windows:
          ```
          venv\Scripts\activate